 Seeking Medical Attention

 If your lower back pain lasts more than a few days, see your doctor to determine the cause.
 Obtain prompt medical care if your back pain is severe or if you develop radicular pain, numbness, tingling or weakness.

-- The Merck Manuals Online Medical Library: Nerve Root Disorders
+- Merck Manual Professional Version: Nerve Root Disorders

 - Spine: Surgical Outcome of Drop Foot Caused by Degenerative Lumbar Diseases